joankaradimov/Magnetar/idb-export/README.md

 C++ source files and headers.
 These expose pointers and references to the inner workings of StarCraft.exe.

-Scalar data is exposed as refences, arrays as pointers, functions as function pointers.
-This preserves the syntax of the original function/data usage.
+Data is exposed as refences, functions as function pointers.
+This preserves the original syntax as seen in the decompiler of IDA Pro.

 ## Details